jbrit/chainpips/README.md

+# ChainPips

-This is a starter kit for EVM compatible dapps.
+ChainPips is a tool for performing trades on chain.

 ## Getting Started